Bontempogianpaolo1/Consunsus-on-multi-omics/README.md

 # Setup

-The code is freely accessible at LINK, while mRNA, miRNA and meth data can be obtained from the GDC database\cite{GDC} or upon request to the authors.
+The code is freely accessible , while mRNA, miRNA and meth data can be obtained from the GDC database or upon request to the authors.

 After the download run the Data/Anomalies_Data_normalize.py to normalize and prepocess data.
 To have a visualization of the data run Data/pca_visualization.ipynb.

 To obtain the confusion matrices on different omics using mlp, BNN, and MLPTREE run Classification/outliers.py.

 To obtain the confusion matrices on different omics using SVM and Random Forest  run Classification/random_forest.py and Classification/svm.py.

 To obtain the confusion matrices on consunsus using mlp, BNN, and MLPTREE run Classification/plot_comparison-new.py(Classification/outliers.py must run first).